Get

 2. They’re Sudden and Unexpected

-If you’re not watching the fireworks going off, then it’s nearly impossible to know when one will suddenly explode.
+If you’re not watching the fireworks going off, it’s nearly impossible to know when one will suddenly explode.
 The unexpected nature of fireworks can make them extremely stressful for dogs.
-Some dogs bark at sudden noises out of habit, protectiveness, or fear, but when you add how loud, sudden, and repetitive fireworks are, it’s no surprise that this can be an extremely difficult time for your pup!
+Some bark at sudden noises out of habit, protectiveness, or fear, so when you consider how loud, sudden, and repetitive fireworks are, it’s no surprise that this can be an extremely difficult time for your pup!

 3. They’re Frightening

-The combination of sounds, lights, debris falling from the sky, and the suddenness of fireworks is a recipe for being terrifying for a dog.
-Dogs aren’t able to understand what’s going on, so in their minds, the world is exploding all around them.
-When you think about it this way, it would be terrifying for anyone experiencing this situation.
+The combination of sounds, lights, debris falling from the sky, and the suddenness of fireworks is a recipe for fear for a dog.
+Dogs don’t understand what’s going on, so in their minds, the world is exploding all around them.
+When you think about it this way, you realize that it would be terrifying for anyone experiencing this situation.

 Scared, stressed, panting dog hides underneath coffee table